Description

 Example 4 Cooling valve dehumidification process (direct proportion control)

-Use PID to control analog cooling valve in four-pipe air conditioning unit coil application: When cold water passes through the independent cooling coil, the cooling valve adjusts output proportionally according to the current temperature value and setpoint.
+Use PID to control the analog cooling valve in a four-pipe air conditioning unit coil application.
+When cold water passes through the independent cooling coil, the valve adjusts its output proportionally according to the current temperature and setpoint.

 Example 5 Fan pressure variable frequency control process (direct proportion control)

-Use PID to adjust fan variable frequency according to the setpoint and current values such air pressure and CO2.
+Use PID to adjust the fan's variable frequency according to the setpoint and current values such as air pressure and CO2.